laurelherting/lmh-headspace/AWS/examTips.md

 ### Network ACLs are stateful
 * If you want to allow access on port 443, you have to add a rule allowing 443 inbound AND add a rule allowing 443 outbound

-### Know the diff between an s3 bucket url and an s3 static hosted website address
+### Know the difference between an s3 bucket url and an s3 static hosted website address
-What does a URL look like?
+* What does a URL look like?

-It's always S3, then the region, then .amazon.aws.com, then / and the bucket name ex.
-Https://s3-eu-west1.amazonaws.com/acloudguru *Successful upload = HTTP 200 code
+  * It's always S3, then the region, then .amazon.aws.com, then / and the bucket name
+    * ex.
+Https://s3-eu-west1.amazonaws.com/acloudguru *

+### Successful upload = HTTP 200 code

 ### EBS
 * You can only attach an EBS volume to 1 EC2 instance